 - Only certain markings are permitted, which vary depending on the medium.
 Terms such as “ad”, “powered by”, “sponsored by” and “promotion” are not permitted.
 This also applies to “paid partnership with … ”.
 The State Media Authorities do not consider this marking sufficient without further references.

 - For videos in which the product plays the leading role, the term “advertising video” or “promotion ” is to be used.
 If it plays a minor role, the reference “Supported by product placement” or “Supported by (product name)” may be sufficient.
 Otherwise, the terms “advertisement” or “advertising ” should be used (e.g. for text with a photo or blog).
 For videos longer than 90 seconds, any permanent advertising character should be marked with “permanent advertising” or “advertising video ” at the beginning and during the video.

-- The notices should be easily identifiable by including them at the beginning of a post.
+- The notices must be clearly visible at the beginning of a post.
 They must not be lost in hashtags or other text.
 In the case of videos, recording is required at the beginning or during the entire film, depending on the design.

 - It may be necessary to include a (different language) marking based on another national regulation in addition to the German marking, if this regulation also provides for the marking obligation.

 In the case of a post, it must be marked with the terms “advertisement” or “promotion”; in the case of videos, it is “advertisement”, “promotional video” or “permanent advertisement”.
-The marking must be easily identifiable at the beginning of the publication (and possibly throughout the video).
+The label must be clearly visible at the beginning of the release (and possibly throughout the video).